josai/EvolveU-FullStack-Dev-Notes/Greg Agile Lecture Notes.md

 Always use this approach for all concepts.
 What kind of concepts are operating under this thing?

-# AGILE
+# AGILE™
 Agile™ has become very used as an idea.
 An entire universe and economy has been built around it.
 The [Agile manifesto can be found here.](https://agilemanifesto.org/)

-Here are the twelve princples of Agile
+Here are the twelve princples in short hand of Agile™
 * The highest priority is to stustain a continuous flow of software delivery.
 * Change and randomness is not a hinderance, but a benefit.
 * Frequent delivery time in small chunks is ideal.